SainsburyWellcomeCentre/lasagna/README.md

 ```

 Lasagna is now installed.
 Try `lasagna -D` for load with a demo image.
-If this fails run:
+If this fails the likely it's because the script that actually starts `lasagna` was not installed in your path.
+Try running this command:

 ```
-pip install -e ./
+pip3 install -e ./
 ```

-Then try starting lasgna again.
+Then try starting Lasagna again.
+That command alone has worked on a Mac too without Conda installed.

 ### Manual installation ###